Presh-Hub-pixel/SQL-Portfolio/README.md

 This project explores a dataset on **motor vehicle theft** to uncover trends, patterns, and risk factors associated with stolen vehicles.

+This section highlights SQL-based projects that demonstrate my ability to analyze structured datasets, extract meaningful insights, and support data-driven decision-making. 💡

+Each project showcases the use of **SQL for data querying, transformation, and analysis**, applying real-world analytical techniques to uncover trends and patterns. 📊
 The analysis provides insights into:

 * Theft frequency over time